-What are multi-car crashes?
+What are multi-car accidents?

 In Georgia, multiple car accidents happen all too often.
 In 2017, the Insurance Institute for Highway Safety (IIHS) reported 17,164 people died nationwide in multiple vehicle crashes with 725 of those fatalities happening in Georgia.
 Multi-car crashes happen on congested interstates like I‑20, I-85, and I-285, but also in other busy roadways like State Road 316 and Highway 78.
 These accidents are not just dangerous to the people involved.
 Crashes involving three or more cars are more likely to block roadways entirely.
 The congestion they cause can lead to additional car accidents involving the cars driving up to the scene.